Parent Information: SEND Information Report 2019/2020

 • When moving classes in school:

 - Information will be passed on to the new class teacher IN ADVANCE and, in most cases, a planning meeting will take place with the new teacher.
-All individual education plans (IEPs) will be shared with the new teacher.
+All individual Support Plans plans (ISPs) will be shared with the new teacher.

 - If your child would be helped by a book to support them understand moving on, it will be made available to them.